louiseka/pinpoint/README.md

 - Toggle to turn off the countdown to the end of the year.
 - Drag and drop to rearrange goals.
 - Countdown for individual goal deadlines.

+## License

+This project is licensed under a proprietary license.
+All rights reserved.
+You may not copy, modify, distribute, or use any part of this code without explicit written permission from the author.